tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 principles to the measurement, characterization, modeling, and control of Internet traffic.

-The TE Topology Model is augmenting the Network Topology Model defined in {{!RFC8345}} with generic and technology-agnostic features that some are strictly applicable to TE networks, while others applicable to both TE and non-TE networks.
+The TE Topology Model is augmenting the Network Topology Model defined in {{!RFC8345}} with generic and technology-agnostic features, some of which are strictly applicable to TE networks, while others applicable to both TE and non-TE networks, and therefore could be considered as core network topology model constructs.

-Examples of such features that are applicable to both TE and non-TE networks are: inter-domain link discovery (plug-id), geo- localization, and admin/operational status.
+Examples of core network topology model constructs supported by the YANG data model defined in {{!RFC8795}}: inter-domain link discovery (plug-id),  and admin/operational status.

+It is also worth noting that also the boundary between the TE-specific model constructs and the core network topology model constructs is also blurred since new applications may need to leverage on constructs which was originally defined to support TE applications but that are also needed to support these new applications.

+An example of a concept that originated from TE application but can be considered a core network topology model construct is the SRLG.
+New applications such as what-if analysis need to be aware of the SRLG information also for non-TE network topologies to provide reliable results.

 It is also worth noting that the TE Topology Model is quite an extensive and comprehensive model in which most features are